ascopes/dns-blocklist/README.md

 Each block list is subject to the licenses presented in their license header, and the output of this pipeline is not covered by the license in this repository.

+## Exclusions

+I exclude some domains to keep stuff that I or other people use working properly.
+This includes Smart TVs and some commonly used websites that are flagged as false positives.
+Those are listed in the various `exclusions-*.txt` files.

 ## Schedule

 This rebuilds every 24 hours.